Not yet another massage chair?

 Is it worth the money?

-If you have no intention to read the whole thing, HERE is Much Better Alternative.
+If you have no intention to read the whole thing, HERE is a Much Better Alternative.

 Some of its peers provide their users with some pleasant surprises, others with undesirable downsides.